etav22/Rnt-You-Glad-You-Learned-R/notebooks/super_bowl_ads.md

 questions we can answer regarding this dataset:

 1. Are certain types of commercials associated with a specific type of brand?
-Are they consistent their type of commercial or does it change over time?
+How has the type of commercials changed over time?
 2. What are the most popular commercials?
-We can determine this by the number of views that a video received and furthermore, we can do some feature
+We can determine this by the number of views that a video received and furthermore, we can do some feature engineering to further define other sorts of superlatives (most controversial, likeable, etc.)
 3. Does having more categories help or hurt a commercial?
 Tying in with question 2, do the most popular commercials typically have two or more categories?
 Or are they more focused on one single category?